Answering machine detection

 type meaning additional properties

-amd_human_detected a human is speaking {reason, greeting, language}
+amd_human_detected a human is speaking {reason, greeting, language} reason is 'short greeting', greeting is the recognized greeting and language is the recognized language

 amd_no_speech_detected no speech was detected none